0x1Luffy/Assessli-Assignment/README.md

 # Contact Page to Google Sheets Integration

+## Stack Used

+- HTML, Tailwind CSS, and React for Frontend
+- Zod for input validation
+- Google Sheets for storing the data

+You can view the data [here](https://docs.google.com/spreadsheets/d/19QB-KQaUlIR3iCg_Yf6VjAFtKHUhxwQfOjOioeWKo90/edit#gid=0).

 ## Overview

 This project is a contact page built with React and Vite that allows users to submit their information, which is then stored in a Google Sheets spreadsheet.